EmilyJarecki/dev-blogs/posts/OOP.md

 const cat = new Cat('Whiskers');
 console.log(cat.makeSound()); // Output: Whiskers says Meow!
 ```
-> Inheritance allows one function to inherit properties or behaviors from another function.

 ## Polymorphism
 Polymorphism allows objects to be treated as instances of their parent class or their child class interchangeably.
 In JavaScript, polymorphism empowers us to use different classes interchangeably, as long as they share a common interface.